![]() |

 Click

-I skipped to the fourth season which suffers from the cutes.
-Everything and everyone got so precious and loveable.
+I skipped from year two to the fourth season which suffers from the cutes.
+Everything and everyone got so precious and adorable.
 Aaawww - Norm sings with a Barbershop Quartet.
 Aaawwww - Carla interviews her teen daughter's date.
 Aaaawww - they're having conversations about old TV shows.
 And the Sam & Diane show was getting stale.
-It was my understanding that the cast encouraged Shelly Long to quit the series; they just wanted her gone for the sake of the show (she was hell to work with) so they cheered her on to persue a film career that ultimately went nowhere.
+It was my understanding that the cast encouraged Shelly Long to quit the series; they just wanted her gone for the sake of the show (she was hell to work with so the story goes) so they cheered her on to persue a film career after year 5 that ultimately went nowhere.

 TVparty! for TV on DVD!